Customer Value Measurement

 This is the most important question most business managers will have to answer.
 Most of the time, customers will make that decision based on the benefits that are most valuable to them, and the price they must pay to receive those benefits.
 In other words, most purchase decisions are based upon perceived value – the trade-off between the quality of the most desirable benefits and the price paid for those benefits.
 Managing your organization’s unique value proposition effectively is the most critical responsibility of any senior business manager.

-The COMPETITOR VULNERABILITY MATRIX is based on the two key drivers of value – Quality and Price.
-On the matrix, the circles represent groups of a competitor’s customers.
-Groups in the upper-right quadrant are most loyal to the competitor and least likely to defect.
-All other groups represent potential “low-hanging fruit” ripe for picking.
+The CUSTOMER LOYALTY MATRIX is based on the two key drivers of value – Quality and Price.
+Instead of locating competitors on the matrix, however, the circles represent groups of XYZ’s customers.
+The most loyal customers are located in the upper-right quadrant.
+“Fence Sitters” are located toward the center of the matrix.
+The most disloyal customers are located in the lower-left quadrant.

 Then, you need to know how those targeted customers perceive the value you provide relative to the value they could get somewhere else – Your Company’s Unique Value Proposition.
 Value does not exist in a vacuum.
 It is not an “absolute” thing.
 Customer perceptions of value are comparative assessments – value compared to what?
 For answers to this question, you need a Competitive Value Matrix.